2ndborn/m-books/README.md

 - When the Write a Review button is pressed, is the modal activated displaying a Review Name text input box, a Write a Review text input box, a red Cancel button and a green Add Review button?
 	 - *The modal is activated when the Write a Review button is pressed displaying a Review Name text input box, a Write a Review text input box a red Cancel button and a green Add Review button.*

-- When the Write a Review Cancel button is pressed, does it direct the user to the Home page?
+- When the Write a Review Cancel button is pressed, does it close the modal?
-	 - *The user is directed to the Home page when the Write a Review Cancel button is pressed.*
+	 - *The modal is closed when the Write a Review Cancel button is pressed.*

-- When the user satisfies the requirements to add a review, is the user directed to the Home page displaying the message “Review Successfully Added”?
+- When the user satisfies the requirements to add a review, does it refresh the page displaying the message “Review Successfully Added”?
-	 - *The user is directed to the Home page displaying the message "Review Successfully Added” when the requirements to add a review have been met.*
+	 - *The page is refreshed displaying the message "Review Successfully Added” when the requirements to add a review have been met.*

 - When the requirements to add a review have not been met, does the lines turn red displaying the message “Please match the format requested”?
 	 - *The line turns red displaying the message “Please match the format requested” when the requirements to add a review have not been met.*